19- Discovering Ix for the Trapezium: A Step-by-Step Guide.

 The radius of gyration rx for the trapezium at the x-axis.

-The square of rx, at an external axis that passes at the base of the trapezium, can be obtained by using the expression of Ix=A*rx^2, we have the area=0.50*(a+b)*h, so we can get the square radius of gyration about the x-axis by dividing Ix/A and trapezium area.
+The square of rx, at an external axis that passes at the base of the trapezium, can be obtained by using the expression of Ix=A*rx^2; we have the area=0.50*(a+b)*h, so we can get the square radius of gyration about the x-axis by dividing Ix/A and trapezium area.

-The radius of gyration about x
+Detailed estiamte of the radius of gyration about x

 The radius of gyration rx g for the trapezium at x’-axis passing by the CG.